Adult Shoplifters are using Kids for theft at a Florida Walmart.

 [10:05] — Most adults will not shoplift in front of their significant other.

 [13:00] — Adult shoplifters hope loss prevention agents will be fooled by this.

 [13:44] — Crime School Host Chris McGoey gives his thoughts about the story.

-[14:50] — Corporate retailers have policy challenges regarding shoplifter detentions.
+[14:50] — Corporate retailer challenges regarding shoplifter detention policy.

 [20:00] — Corporate policy needs to address every detention/arrest protocol.